The Affairs of Anatol: Preservation

-A print of the film still exists.
 Film Preservation Associates copyrighted a version of the film in 1999 with a musical score composed and performed by Brian Benison.
 The film was later produced for VHS by David Shepard of FPA with a runtime of 117 minutes, and subsequently issued as a DVD.

 Sam Wood apparently created Don't Tell Everything (1921), also starring Swanson, Reid, and Dexter, in part using outtakes left over from The Affairs of Anatol.